- The 'Baahubali' Characters Decoded

 Now, while I may not look like a tough kickboxer, I’m one of the regulars at the gym and have started to take almost a leadership role.
 I would have NEVER done this before.
 I’m outgoing, up for more activities with my kids and family members, and I feel like I can be a role model for many girls who don’t feel great about themselves.

 So is kickboxing for anyone?
 It can be!
 One of the best things about it is it’s cheap.
 You don’t need a lot of equipment to get started.
-I used the website KO Boxing Gloves to get a rundown on all of the equipment, and the gym membership fees were decent as well, and perhaps more importantly, they were flexible depending on how often you go.
+Gym membership fees were decent as well, and perhaps more importantly, they were flexible depending on how often you go.
 If you really want to get involved, you can even buy equipment for your own home, like heavy bags or speed bags, but this is tough to do for most people.

 Now that I have adopted a more active lifestyle, I have begun supplementing it with running.
 Again, another cheap and widely available option – you just need shoes and somewhere to run!
 With kids, I can’t make every kickboxing class that I would like, and sometimes I just need some space.
 This is why running suites me.
 If I have 20-30 minutes, I can throw on my runners and some old gym clothes and go for a nice jog.

 While kickboxing and running are both great workouts, I find running to be a little more relaxing.
 I don’t go at a fast pace – I just take my time and raise my heart rate a bit, but being outside, maybe with some music on, and getting the blood flowing in an active, yet relaxing manner, has certainly done wonders for me.
 It’s a great night cap after a stressful day when I couldn’t make it to kickboxing!